0xb0rn3/oxb0rn3/README.md

 👋 Hi there!
 I'm Chris (a.k.a. b0urn3) 🌟

 🔒 Cybersecurity Enthusiast: I'm passionate about safeguarding systems and exploring the fascinating world of cybersecurity.
-Recently, I earned my first Google Cybersecurity IT Professional Certificate.

 💻 Tech Lover & Coder: My journey into tech started with a love for coding, and it's grown into a deep interest in penetration testing and ethical hacking.
 I enjoy experimenting with new technologies and tools, constantly learning and expanding my skills.